bluedragon1228/stable-diffusion/README.md

 ## Logs

-Stable Diffusion Web UI, Kohya SS, and ComfyUI each create log files, and you can tail the log files instead of killing the services to view the logs
+Stable Diffusion Web UI, Kohya SS, ComfyUI, and InvokeAI each create log files, and you can tail the log files instead of killing the services to view the logs

 | Application             | Log file                     |